Welcome to Relydence

 WHAT IS LMIA?

-The application’s main purpose is to assess eligible Canadian business owners/employers who want to hire a temporary foreign worker (herein after TFW).
+The application’s main purpose is to assess eligible Canadian business owners/employers who want to hire a temporary foreign worker (TFW).
 Therefore, they need to apply for LMIA under their businesses to sponsor the TFW’s work permit.

-In some cases, if TFW is eligible, then he/she may apply for a permanent residence application through a federal program called, Express Entry, which will be covered in another book.
+In some cases, if the TFW is eligible, then he or she may apply for a permanent residence application through a federal program called Express Entry, which will be covered in another section.

 LMIA is assessed by a government body called Service Canada.
-The main intention of assessing the Canadian business is to ensure it actually has a need to hire the temporary foreign worker (herein after TFW), has enough financial and organizational capacity to hire the foreign worker, and most importantly, the business has shown recruitment efforts to hire local Canadians and Permanent Residents first before giving an opportunity to a foreign worker.
+The main intention of assessing the Canadian business is to ensure it actually has a need to hire the temporary foreign worker, has enough financial and organizational capacity to hire the foreign worker, and most importantly, the business has shown recruitment efforts to hire local Canadians and permanent residents first before giving an opportunity to a foreign worker.

-As a result, the LMIA application is constituted of information requirements that will prove the businesses’ TFW need assessment, financial information, organizational structure, and recruitment effort.
+As a result, the LMIA application is constituted of information requirements that will prove the business’s need for a TFW, its financial information, organizational structure, and recruitment efforts.

-All LMIAs expire in 6 months after the approval date.
-This indicates that the employer must ensure the foreign worker to use this LMIA within 6 months by applying for a work permit, or permanent residency.
+All LMIAs expire six months after the approval date.
+This means the employer must ensure that the foreign worker applies for their work permit or permanent residence within that six-month period.

-For each LMIA application except PR Only LMIA, the government fee of CAD $1,000 is charged by Service Canada.
+For each LMIA application, except the PR-only LMIA, the government fee of CAD $1,000 is charged by Service Canada.

 error: Content is protected.